February 24 - March 2, 2013: Issue 99

 The Palm Beach jetty was originally a Government wharf.
 When talking to Peter Verrills, Brian Friend and Tom of Totally Tom's who all knew Carl they recall the Wharf was built in wrong position; there was a right of way at the end of Waratah street and originally a wharf was going to be built there but storm surges would flood over the wharf so this site was not chosen.
 Where Lucinda Park is was also gazetted as another Government wharf but this did not go ahead either.
 Finally a jetty was built below Observation Point as a landing place for launches to begin with, and soon, steamers.

-The Barrenjoey Company, soon to be known as the Barrenjoey Land Company, landed people at this jetty for the first successful sales of property at Palm Beach:
+The Barrenjoey Company, soon to be known as the Barrenjoey Land Company, built this jetty for landing people for the first successful sales of property at Palm Beach:

 TO LIVERY STABLE PROPRIETORS, MOTOR CARS and TAXI CAR PROP.-TENDERS are invited for the Conveyance of about 100 to 150 people on January 26 next, from Manly Pier to Bayview, Pittwater, and return, leaving at 10 a.m., arriving at Bayview Wharf at 12; return at 5 p.m.
 Subsidy, 2s per bead each way.
 Tenders will be received up to December 4.The lowest or any tender not necessarily accepted THE BARRENJOEY CO., Ltd., 1 Moore-street.
 Advertising.
 (1911, December 1).
 The Sydney Morning Herald(NSW : 1842 - 1954), p.
 14. Retrieved from http://nla.gov.au/nla.news-article15293434

-A jetty was built by Mr. Booth, and subsequently a store, known as 'Booths store' until it was sold to Carl Gow and Reginald Howlett, WWI Diggers looking for a more peaceful way of being.
-Carl's brother and father were stationed at Barrenjoey Lighthouse when he came home, and Mr. Howlett's father had had a store at Mona vale and was known as a Manly resident.
+This jetty was built by Mr. James Booth, and subsequently a store, known as 'Booths store' until it was sold to Carl Gow and Reginald Howlett, WWI Diggers looking for a more peaceful way of living.
+Carl's brother and father were stationed at Barrenjoey Lighthouse when he came home, and Mr. Howlett's father had had a store at Mona Vale and was known as a Manly resident.
 So both had connections in the area.
 It was James Booth who built the original Palm Beach jetty though:

 APPLICATIONS FOR LEASES FOR SPECIAL PURPOSES.